lgi-devs/lgi/README.md

 LuaJIT2.
 Compatibility with other Lua implementations is not tested yet.

+Lua 5.4 is only supported experimentally.
+It builds, but does not pass the test suite.
+See [#247](https://github.com/pavouk/lgi/issues/247) for details.

 If you need to support pre-gobject-introspection GTK (ancient GTK+ 2.x releases), use [Lua-Gnome](http://sourceforge.net/projects/lua-gnome/).